gvwilson/sdxpy/en/src/backup/index.md

 The second part of our backup tool keeps track of which files have and haven't been backed up already.
-It stores backups in a directory that contains files like `abcd1234.bck` (the hash followed by `.bck`) and CSV manifests that describe the contents of particular snapshots.
+It stores backups in a directory that contains files like `abcd1234.bck` (the hash followed by `.bck`) and CSV [%g manifest "manifests" %] that describe the contents of particular snapshots.
 The latter are named `ssssssssss.csv`, where `ssssssssss` is the [%g utc "UTC" %] [%g timestamp "timestamp" %] of the backup's creation.